 return query_engine

-Since this function is very specific to the table we choose, so let’s write a helper function to fetch all the table names inside our database.
+Since this function is particular to our chosen table, let’s write a helper function to fetch all the table names inside our database.

 Python